 - Trans-aortic Valve Replacement (TAVR)

-Our residents and fellows will spend time in our Vascular Lab under the instruction of the Program Director, Ali F. AbuRahma, MD.
+Our residents and fellows will spend time in our Vascular Lab under the instruction of the Medical Director, Ali F. AbuRahma, MD.
 Here they will gain exposure to various noninvasive vascular techniques including duplex ultrasound, physiological testing, segmental Doppler pressure with ankle/brachial indices, pulse volume tracings, and various plethysmography techniques.
 Our vascular lab is an IAC accredited lab, employs 15 vascular lab technicians (RVT), and has a volume of more than 2,000 studies per month, making it the busiest lab in the Mid-Atlantic region.
 In addition to technical instruction, trainees will receive instruction in vascular image interpretation from our RPVI certified vascular surgeons.
 Prior to completion of their final year, fellows are expected to successfully complete the RPVI credentialing.

 In keeping with the program’s commitment to excellent patient care and medical knowledge, as well as the continuity of care, vascular fellows and residents will spend at least one half day per week in the outpatient setting.
 Here they will attain knowledge of preoperative planning and postoperative assessment.
 The Vascular Center of Excellence has more than 8,000 outpatient visits per year and over 2,500 new referrals annually, giving trainees ample opportunity to experience patient care in the outpatient setting.